wvanbreukelen/rgbmypc-firmware/README.md

-# rgbmypc-firmware
+# RGBMyPC firmware

-The firmware development for rgbmypc
+The microcontroller firmware for RGBMyPC